 The Georgetown Summer Institute in National Security is a 10-week, 12-credit, in-person undergraduate program.
-The Institute will take place from Monday, June 3 to Thursday, August 8, 2024.
+The Institute will take place from Monday, June 2 to Friday, August 8, 2024.

 Course Schedule